PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 ## Development OS

-You can find the latest build of PlanktoScope OS in [actions](https://github.com/PlanktoScope/PlanktoScope/actions/workflows/build-os-bookworm.yml?query=branch%3Amaster)
+You can find the latest build of PlanktoScope OS in [actions](https://github.com/PlanktoScope/PlanktoScope/actions/workflows/build-os-bookworm.yml?query=branch%main)

 It is built upon [Raspberry Pi OS Lite 64-bit](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit).

-1. Choose the branch (e.g. `master`)
+1. Choose the branch (e.g. `main`)
 2. Click on the most recent action in the table
 3. Download one of the Artifact depending on your PlanktoScope hardware
 4. Run `unzip filename.zip` to extract files